-Power Trim and Tilt
+Power Trim and Tilt (if Equipped)

 Your outboard has a trim/tilt control called power trim.
 This enables the operator to easily adjust the position of the outboard by pressing the trim switch.
 Moving the outboard in closer to the boat transom is called trimming in or down.
 Moving the outboard further away from the boat transom is called trimming out or up.
 The term trim generally refers to the adjustment of the outboard within the first 20° range of travel.
 This is the range used while operating your boat on plane.
-The term tilt is generally used when referring to adjusting the outboard further up out of the water.
+The term tilt is generally used when referring to adjusting the outboard further up and out of the water.
 With the engine turned off, the outboard can be tilted out of the water.
 At low idle speed, the outboard can also be tilted up past the trim range to permit, for example, shallow water operation.

 - a Remote control trim switch

-- b Panel mount trim switch
+- Panel mount trim switch

+- C Tiller handle trim switch

+- d Cowl mounted trim switch (option)

-- c Tilt range of travel
+- e Trim range of travel

-- d Trim range of travel
+- f Tilt range of travel